-We offer classes and workshops, in Meditation, Meeting and Connecting with your Spirit Guides
+We offer advice on Meditation, Meeting and Connecting with your Spirit Guides

 We are located in beautiful